2023 Best Value Allied Health Services Undergraduate Certificate Schools

 Full Allied Health & Medical Assisting Services at Houston Community College Report

-Central Community College ranked #19 on this year’s Best Value Allied Health Services Undergraduate Certificate Schools list.
+Central Community College did quite well in this year’s ranking of the best places for allied health & medical assisting services students to get a undergraduate certificate.
+It came in at #19 on the list.
 Central Community College is a medium-sized public school located in the small city of Grand Island.

-With a ranking of #20, Western Technical College did quite well on this year’s best value schools for allied health & medical assisting services students working on their undergraduate certificate.
-Located in the small city of La Crosse, Western Technical College is a public school with a small student population.
+Western Technical College landed the #20 spot in the 2023 rankings for the best value undergraduate certificate allied health & medical assisting services programs.
+Located in the city of La Crosse, Western Technical College is a public college with a small student population.

 Read full report on Allied Health & Medical Assisting Services at Western Technical College

-El Centro College undergraduate students pay an average of $6,000 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at El Centro College are $6,000 a year.
 While working on their Undergraduate Certificate, medical assisting majors at El Centro College accumulate an average of around $11,298 in student debt.

-Read full report on Allied Health & Medical Assisting Services at El Centro College
+Full Allied Health & Medical Assisting Services at El Centro College Report

-Southern Crescent Technical College undergraduate students pay an average of $5,526 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at Southern Crescent Technical College are $5,526 per year.
 While working on their Undergraduate Certificate, medical assisting majors at Southern Crescent Technical College accumulate an average of around $10,456 in student debt.

 Northshore Technical Community College came in at #23 in this year’s edition of the Best Value Allied Health Services Undergraduate Certificate Schools ranking.
 Located in the rural area of Lacombe, Northshore Technical College-Sullivan Main Campus is a public college with a moderately-sized student population.